DevMajed/Keyboard_To_LED_Assembly_Code/README.md

 # Keyboard to LED

+This is an Assemblbly language Code to control LED Lights using a Keyboard.
+The code is done in AVR328PB Board.

 In this code, 4x4 keypad is used in order to control the tri-color LED.

 Pushing each of the buttons 0-7 should light the LED with the color specified below.